*South Pas Back Then

 In my junior year at SPHS, I was not dating anyone and ended up at a party in a private home.
 Most of the partygoers were from SPHS but not the usual straight-laced crowd I hung out with.

 Sumba music was playing when I arrived.
-New arrivals were asked to hang out in the living room and not to go outback.
+New arrivals were asked to hang out in the living room and not to go out back.
 Eventually, a snaking train of boy-girl-boy-girl danced in from the backyard.
 Upon entering the living room, the train danced around and headed back outside.

 A girl waiting in the living room put her hands on the waist of the male caboose and danced her way outback.
 Eventually, the train came back into the living room.
 I put my hands on the waist of the female caboose and danced my way outback.
 When the snake train got to the backyard, the train stopped along with the dancing.
 The male teenager at the front of the train turned around and gave the female behind him a very long kiss on the lips.
 Once over, the female turned around and kissed the male behind her.